timescale/docs/promscale/installation/promscale-with-timescale-cloud/docker.md

   - /promscale/:currentVersion:/send-data/
 ---

+import PromscaleSendData from "versionContent/_partials/_promscale-send-data.mdx";

-# Install Promscale Connector using a Docker image with Timescale cloud
+# Install Promscale Connector using a Docker image with Timescale Cloud

 <highlight type="important">
 Running Promscale directly using `docker run` is not recommended for production